floriantoenjes/real-time-react-chat-app/README.md

 * add other users as contacts and write them messages.
 * create chat groups with multiple users and exchange messages.
 * clean up or delete chats.
-* receive messages in real time.
+* receive messages and see if they have been read in real time.

 ### Technical Details